qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 with more than 400 GRASS modules.
 In this section, we'll introduce the provider and plugin functionalities and give some examples of managing and working with GRASS data.

-The provider supports GRASS version 6 and 7, the plugin supports GRASS 6 (support for GRASS 7 is under development for |qg| 2.12).
+The provider supports GRASS version 6 and 7, the plugin supports GRASS 6 and 7 (starting from |qg| 2.12).
 QGIS distribution may contain provider/plugin for either GRASS 6 or GRASS 7 or for both versions at the same time (binaries have different file names).
 Only one version of the provider/plugin may be loaded on runtime however.